harness/developer-hub/docs/platform/secrets/secrets-management/add-an-aws-secret-manager.md

 Go to [Using Identity-based Policies (IAM Policies) for Secret Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_identity-based-policies.html) in the AWS documentation.

-To test use the AWS account when running [aws secretsmanager list-secrets](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/list-secrets.html#examples) on either the Harness Delegate host or another host.
+To test, use the AWS account when running [aws secretsmanager list-secrets](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/list-secrets.html#examples) on either the Harness Delegate host or another host.

 ### Step 1: Add a Secret Manager

 This topic assumes you have a Harness Project set up.
-If not, go to [Create Organizations and Projects](../../organizations-and-projects/create-an-organization.md).
+If you don't have a Harness Project, go to [Create Organizations and Projects](../../organizations-and-projects/create-an-organization.md).

-You can add a Connector from any module in your Project in Project SETUP, or in your Organization, or Account Resources.
+You can add a connector from any module in your Project in Project SETUP, or in your Organization, or Account Resources.

-In **Connectors**, click **Connector**.
+In **Connectors**, select **Connector**.

-In **Secret Managers**, click **AWS Secrets Manager**.
+In **Secret Managers**, select **AWS Secrets Manager**.
 The AWS Secrets Manager settings appear.

-:::note
+:::info note
 For information on restrictions on names and maximum quotas, go to [Quotas for AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/reference_limits.html).
 :::